 To re-apply to take the exam contact the NCSF directly at 1-800-772-NCSF(6273).
 A $99.00 Retake Exam fee will be payable to the NCSF.
 After your request has been processed, you will receive another confirmation number in the mail.
 No refunds are given for re-take exam applications.

-You are eligible for the Retake Exam fee for a period of one year after you have taken your first exam.
-After this one-year period, you must submit the first-time candidate exam fee.
+You are eligible for the Retake Exam fee for a period of six months after you have taken your first exam.
+After this six month period, you must submit the first-time candidate exam fee.

 There is no limit as to the amount of times you may take the exam.

 Exam Scores: Prometric uses state-of-the-art testing and scoring to administer and evaluate your responses.
 During the exam check-out process the test taker will be provided with the score report.
 Your exam results will automatically be sent to the NCSF.

 Confidentiality: No information submitted to the NCSF and Prometric will be released to a third party without authorization from the candidate.

 Disclosure: To maintain the integrity and security of the NCSF exams, exam questions, answer sheets, answers or other source materials will not be released to candidates under any circumstances.